 Closing costs include origination fees charged by the lender, title and settlement fees, taxes and prepaid items like homeowners insurance or homeowners' association fees.
 If you’re a Rivermark member, the closing costs that you’ll pay when you choose Rivermark as your lender will be low.

 Review your monthly budget to determine what you can afford:

 Most financial experts recommend that buyers spend no more than 28% of their gross income on housing costs.
-There are several things to consider aside form just the mortgage.
-For instance, is the property located in a neighborhood that has home owner’s association fees?
+There are several things to consider aside from just the mortgage.
+For instance, is the property located in a neighborhood that has homeowner’s association fees?
 Is the county you’re looking to reside in more expensive than a neighboring county?
 Knowing all of the little fees that may come with your mortgage can help you determine the best options for you.

 Be prepared for pitfalls:

 While buying a house can be a great investment, maintaining your new property can be labor intensive and expensive.
 When unexpected costs for roof repairs and plumbing problems crop up, appliances break, or things need to be fixed, there's no landlord to turn to, and these costs can quickly drain your bank account.